isomerpages/mti-sio/pages/About Us.md

 ---
 About the Superheroes Innovation and Research Commission (SIRC)
 ======================
-The Superheroes Innovation and Research Commission (SIRC), a joint office between the Ministry of Trade and Industry (MTI) and Prime Minister's Office (PMO), is responsible for the administration of the Superheroes Innovation and Research Act (SIRA).
+The Superheroes Innovation and Research Commission (SIRC), situated within the Ministry of Trade and Industry (MTI), is responsible for the administration of the Superheroes Innovation and Research Act (SIRA).

 This is part of the wider Whole-of-Government effort to address supervillians that affect the public interest.